siunam321/CTF-Writeups/TryHackMe/Capture/README.md

 So, we can enumerate different valid user via brute forcing!

-> Note: You can read more about username enumeration via different responses in my PortSwigger Web Security Academy lab about Authentication: [https://siunam321.github.io/ctf/portswigger-labs/Authentication/auth-1/](https://siunam321.github.io/ctf/portswigger-labs/Authentication/auth-1/).
+> Note: You can read more about username enumeration via different responses in my PortSwigger Web Security Academy lab writeup about Authentication: [https://siunam321.github.io/ctf/portswigger-labs/Authentication/auth-1/](https://siunam321.github.io/ctf/portswigger-labs/Authentication/auth-1/).

 **However, when we have too many incorrect attempts, it requires solving a "Captcha":**